-Prof. Dr. Xubo Yang, from the Shanghai Jiao Tong University, China, is going to visit our University on Friday, March 23rd 2018.
-His talk will start at 11 am in the Visual Computing Lab C 061.
+Prof. Dr. Matthias Hullin, from the University of Bonn is going to visit our University on Thursday, November 15th 2018.
+His talk will start at 2 pm in the Visual Computing Lab C 061.

 Welcome to the website of the Institute of Visual Computing at the Bonn-Rhein-Sieg University of Applied Sciences.

 The field of Visual Computing covers a wide range of applications, generally related to computer environments with a visual paradigm that enable interaction and control.

 Visual computing includes virtual, augmented and mixed reality as well as computer graphics, computer vision and similar fields.
 Technologies from these areas can open completely new perspectives in terms of analysis, creativity, interaction, decision-making and manufacturing in many industrial, research, education and training sectors.

 Targeting Human Potential: Health, VR & Therapy, Low Latency Rendering, Photorealistic Rendering, Multi sensory interaction